Hesperian Health Guides

 Too much water in the womb

 Too much water is not always a problem, but it can cause the womb to stretch too much.
-Then the womb cannot contract enough to push the baby out or to stop the bleeding after the birth.
-In rare cases it can mean that the baby will have birth defects.
-To see if the mother has too much water, try the thump test:
+Then the womb cannot contract (squeeze) enough to push the baby out or to stop the bleeding after the birth.
+In rare cases it can mean that the baby will be born with disabilites.
+To see if the womb has too much water, try the thump test:

 MW Ch8 Page 133-1.png